 We offer Swedish language classes based on demand, which in a normal year may serve both beginner and more advanced levels.
 Acquiring basic language skills is enjoyable and has several practical applications, for example, when preparing for a trip to Sweden, for reading genealogical documents or family photo notes, or for communicating with overseas relatives.
 Our Swedish instructors are renowned for their helpful advice to those wanting to travel to Sweden.
 For further details, contact any member of the board, who will in turn provide an email address for the current instructor(s).

-Lucia Day on December 13 marks the unofficial launch of the Christmas (Jul) season for Swedes.
+Lucia Day on December the 13th marks the unofficial launch of the Christmas (Jul) season for Swedes.
 At the Scandinavian Centre, we typically present both Luciadagen and Julfest celebrations on a Sunday nearest this date.
-The event begins with the magical candlelit procession of children in white gowns singing the beautiful “Santa Lucia” song.
+The event begins with the magical candlelit procession of children in white gowns singing the beautiful “Sankta Lucia” song.
 They are led by an appointed “Lucia” girl wearing a crown of candles on her head, who is celebrated as a “beacon of brightness” as we near the darkest time of year.
 Food and beverages include the hot Christmas drink known as glögg, gingerbreads (pepparkakor) and sweet saffron buns (lussekatts).
 As done in Sweden, guests are invited to hold hands and dance around a Christmas tree to the tune of songs and steps from the past, and there may be the telling of the tomte story for the children.
 Each year may offer something a little different.

-The Swedish National Day on June 6 is a public holiday in Sweden in commemoration of the election of Gustav Vasa as King of Sweden on this date in 1523.
+The Swedish National Day on June the 6th is a public holiday in Sweden in commemoration of the election of Gustav Vasa as King of Sweden on this date in 1523.
 This is a great excuse for Swedes and friends in Winnipeg to get together for a major outdoor picnic featuring favourite Swedish foods, games such as kubb, and the singing of the national anthem.

 The most eagerly awaited festivity in the Swedish calendar is the Midsummer (midsommar) celebration.
-In Sweden, events are spread out over the Saturday and the Midsummer’s Eve (Friday) between the 20 and 26 of June.
-The Swedish Club in Winnipeg celebrates the event on a Sunday, which is convenient for families to attend, at Vasa Lund Park in Charleswood.
+In Sweden, events are spread out over the Saturday and the Midsummer’s Eve (Friday) between the 20th and 26th of June.
+The Swedish Cultural Association in Winnipeg celebrates the event on a Sunday, which is convenient for families to attend, at Vasa Lund Park in Charleswood.
 The day starts out with the picking of the flowers and decorating of the maypole, using local wildflowers, greenery and favourite flowers from our gardens.
 The parade of the maypole follows, along with singing and dancing around the maypole, displays, and a traditional picnic with games and prizes.
 Frying pan toss, Kubb, boot toss, balloon toss are some of the games.

-Svenska Kulturföreningen av Manitoba Styrelse 2017 och 2018
+Svenska Kulturföreningen av Manitoba Styrelse 2018 och 2019

-The Swedish Cultural Association of Manitoba Executive Board 2017 and 2018
+The Swedish Cultural Association of Manitoba Executive Board 2018 and 2019

 - Sonja Lundström – Ordförande / President